Cencora (COR)

 Larger companies benefit from economies of scale, where fixed costs like infrastructure, technology, and administration are spread over a higher volume of goods or services, reducing the cost per unit.
 Scale can also lead to bargaining power with suppliers, greater brand recognition, and more investment firepower.
 A virtuous cycle can ensue if a scaled company plays its cards right.

-Reviewing a company’s long-term sales performance reveals insights into its quality.
-Any business can have short-term success, but a top-tier one grows for years.
-Thankfully, Cencora’s 10.8% annualized revenue growth over the last five years was decent.
+A company’s long-term sales performance can indicate its overall quality.
+Any business can put up a good quarter or two, but the best consistently grow over the long haul.
+Luckily, Cencora’s sales grew at a decent 11.1% compounded annual growth rate over the last five years.
 Its growth was slightly above the average healthcare company and shows its offerings resonate with customers.

-Long-term growth is the most important, but within healthcare, a half-decade historical view may miss new innovations or demand cycles.
-Cencora’s annualized revenue growth of 11.9% over the last two years is above its five-year trend, suggesting some bright spots.
+We at StockStory place the most emphasis on long-term growth, but within healthcare, a half-decade historical view may miss recent innovations or disruptive industry trends.
+Cencora’s annualized revenue growth of 10.7% over the last two years aligns with its five-year trend, suggesting its demand was stable.

-This quarter, Cencora’s year-on-year revenue growth was 10.3%, and its $75.45 billion of revenue was in line with Wall Street’s estimates.
+This quarter, Cencora reported year-on-year revenue growth of 5.9%, and its $83.73 billion of revenue exceeded Wall Street’s estimates by 0.5%.

-Looking ahead, sell-side analysts expect revenue to grow 7.6% over the next 12 months, a deceleration versus the last two years.
-We still think its growth trajectory is satisfactory given its scale and implies the market is forecasting success for its products and services.
+Looking ahead, sell-side analysts expect revenue to grow 6.7% over the next 12 months, a deceleration versus the last two years.
+We still think its growth trajectory is satisfactory given its scale and suggests the market is baking in success for its products and services.

 7. Operating Margin

-This quarter, Cencora generated an operating profit margin of 1.4%, in line with the same quarter last year.
+In Q3, Cencora’s breakeven margin was in line with the same quarter last year.
 This indicates the company’s overall cost structure has been relatively stable.

 8. Earnings Per Share

-Cencora’s EPS grew at a spectacular 14.5% compounded annual growth rate over the last five years, higher than its 10.8% annualized revenue growth.
+Cencora’s EPS grew at an astounding 15.1% compounded annual growth rate over the last five years, higher than its 11.1% annualized revenue growth.
 This tells us the company became more profitable on a per-share basis as it expanded.

 9. Cash Is King

-Cencora broke even from a free cash flow perspective over the last five years, giving the company limited opportunities to return capital to shareholders.
+Cencora has shown mediocre cash profitability over the last five years, giving the company limited opportunities to return capital to shareholders.
+Its free cash flow margin averaged 1%, subpar for a healthcare business.

-Cencora’s free cash flow clocked in at $3.22 billion in Q1, equivalent to a 4.3% margin.
-Its cash flow turned positive after being negative in the same quarter last year.
+Cencora’s free cash flow clocked in at $2.88 billion in Q3, equivalent to a 3.4% margin.
+This result was good as its margin was 2.4 percentage points higher than in the same quarter last year.
 Its cash profitability was also above its five-year level, and we hope the company can build on this trend.

 10. Return on Invested Capital (ROIC)